nmeum/depp/README.md

 	depp -u "git://git.example.org/${name}" \
 		-d "/var/www/htdocs/git.example.org/${name}" .

-If usage of `deep-index` is also desired the index page can either be also rebuild as part of the `post-receive` hook or in a separate cronjob.
+If usage of `deep-index` is also desired, the index page can either be rebuild as part of the `post-receive` hook or in a separate cronjob.

 ## README Rendering